 The first selection filter is the fundamental one for a series called The Arthouse Experience.
 The cliché of an Arthouse film might be a costume drama, but it’s not limited – there are Arthouse comedies, Arthouse horror, Arthouse sci-fi, and so on.
 The classification “Arthouse film” is a squishy one.
 Much like another genre that used to play at the Art Theater, the best one can say is “I know it when I see it.”

 The definition I chose for Arthouse was that the film required a “Limited Release” (https://en.wikipedia.org/wiki/Limited_theatrical_release), which is generally defined as less than 600 theaters.
 (The opposite is a “Wide Release” that opens on thousands of screens on the same day – like a Marvel movie.)
-Back when films were released on 35mm prints, this strategy allowed a distributor to create a small run of prints for smaller movies that didn't have major studio backing.
+Back when movies were released on 35mm film prints, this strategy allowed a distributor to keep costs low by printing fewer copies for movies that didn't have major studio backing.
 Those prints would be released to a known community of Arthouse theaters - in major towns first, then passed on to mid-sized cities, and finally to smaller ones.
 This model had something for everyone.
 Distributors could test the waters for a film’s success and maximize their profits by passing the same prints through multiple towns.
 Quality films had time to find an audience over several weeks of a gradual release.
 Arthouse theaters thrived on the handful of limited release successes, especially when they had an exclusive on the film in their area.
 (The few hits let Arthouse theaters eke it out on the rest of the films...)
 Of course, the whole industry has changed in the last ten years.
 See my thoughts in Note #2 on why Limited Releases have ceased to exist.

 My second filter was quality.
 No matter what type of film, was it good?
 As mentioned above, a benefit of the Limited Release strategy was nurturing lesser known, but excellent films.
 However, our remembrance of movies is clouded by the context of the release, or our memories of when and how saw it.
 There were several films in consideration that I rejected after re-watching.